-No one really needs an excuse for an Italian vacation, but if you do, consider discovering your family’s roots.
-Start by talking with the oldest relatives in your family, recording their stories.
+No one really needs an excuse for an Italian vacation, but if you do, consider finding your family’s roots.
+Start by talking with the oldest relatives in your family and recording their stories.
 Ask for names of cities, towns, and villages.
 Next, be a detective and dig.
-Tie your clues together, and you’re likely to find your primary sources—records of births, baptisms, and marriages.
+Tie your clues together, and you’re likely to find primary sources; those are records of births, baptisms, and marriages.

 Many of Italy’s towns have retained the same lanes, alleys, and magnificent castles for hundreds of years.
 Walk the streets.
 Smell the exotic flowers and the ancient olive groves.
-Scents are imbedded in our ancient memory, and they transport us.
+Scents are embedded in our ancient memory, and they transport us.
 Imagine drinking wine that came from your ancestor’s vineyards.
-The high point of your trip, meeting relatives who welcome you into their homes and hearts, will fill you with joy.
+The high point of your trip?
+A possibility of meeting relatives who welcome you into their homes and hearts, filling you with joy.

-Were your ancestors wheat farmers on the outskirts of Rome, or were they teachers and poets in the city’s center?
+Were your relatives wheat farmers on the outskirts of Rome, or were they teachers and poets in the city’s center?
 Did they eat ientaculum at dawn, or linger over a fabulous repast at sunset?
-If in the Northern Lakes of Italy, they may have been residents of Austria for a while.
-Your relatives may have been seafarers on the Amalfi Coast when the compass was invented.
-It’s all enough to boggle the mind, and it’s all a possibility during your Italy vacation, discovering your ancestry.
+If they were in the Northern Lakes of Italy, they may have been residents of Austria for a while.
+Imagine… Your relatives may have been seafarers on the Amalfi Coast when the compass was invented.
+It’s all enough to boggle the mind!